-- 1) The amounts are attributable to 2022 but will be disbursed in 2023. - 2) The CEO has received a cash contribution of SEK 2.6 million, corresponding to a net contribution of SEK 1.3 million related to IP 2022.
+1) The amounts are attributable to 2022 but will be disbursed in 2023.

+2) The CEO has received a cash contribution of SEK 2.6 million, corresponding to a net contribution of SEK 1.3 million related to IP 2022.
 The Deputy CEO has received a cash contribution of SEK 1.3 million, corresponding to a net contribution of SEK 0.7 million related to IP 2022.
-Other senior executives have received cash contributions of SEK 2.7 million, corresponding to net contributions of SEK 1.3 million, respectively gross salary deductions of SEK 1.3 million related to IP 2022.
-The cash contributions are recognized over the vesting period of three years. - 3) In order to ensure continuity in the Group Management after change of CEO, the Board of Directors decided to temporarily derogate from the guidelines for remuneration to senior executives and has paid SEK 1 million in special remuneration to the Deputy CEO. - 4) The amounts were attributed to 2021 but were disbursed in 2022. - 5) The number of synthetic options granted to other senior executives during 2021 for IP 2020 amounted to 290,000, and the number of synthetic shares to 31,490.
+Other senior executives have received cash contributions of SEK 2.7 million, corresponding to a net contribution of SEK 1.3 million related to IP 2022.
+The cash contributions of SEK 1.3 million, respectively gross salary deductions of SEK 1.3 million related to IP 2022.
+The cash contributions are recognized over the vesting period of three years.

+In order to ensure continuity in the Group Management after change of CEO, the Board of Directors decided to temporarily derogate from the guidelines for remuneration to senior executives and has paid SEK 1 million in special remuneration to the Deputy CEO.

+4) The amounts were attributed to 2021 but were disbursed in 2022.

+5) The number of synthetic options granted to other senior executives during 2021 for IP 2020 amounted to 290,000, and the number of synthetic shares to 31,490.
 As payment, SEK 4.4 million has been made through gross salary deductions.